codenautas/cast-error/LEEME.md

 <!--lang:en--]

-cast Error for use in TypeScript in catch clausule
+cast Error for use in TypeScript in catch clause

 [!--lang:*-->